lue-bird/elm-emptiness-typed/README.md

 # [emptiness-typed](https://package.elm-lang.org/packages/lue-bird/elm-emptiness-typed/latest/)

 There are many types that promise non-emptiness.
-One example: [MartinSStewart's NonemptyString](https://dark.elm.dmy.fr/packages/MartinSStewart/elm-nonempty-string/latest/).
+One example: [MartinSStewart's `NonemptyString`](https://dark.elm.dmy.fr/packages/MartinSStewart/elm-nonempty-string/latest/).

-The cool thing is that `fromInt`, `fromChar`, etc. keep the compile-time promise of being non-empty, so `head`, `tail`, etc. are guaranteed to succeed and you don't have to carry `Maybe`s throughout your program.
+`fromInt`, `fromChar`, ... promise being non-empty at compile-time

+→ `head`, `tail`, ... are guaranteed to succeed.
+You don't have to carry `Maybe`s throughout your program.
+Cool.

-How about **operations that work on non-empty and emptiable** strings?
+How about operations that **work on non-empty and emptiable** strings?
 ```elm
 length : StringThat canBeEmptyOrNot_ -> Int